tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 	1: Go to application/config/config.php

-	2: Find $config['index_page'] = 'index.php'; and make $config['index_page'] = '';
+	2: Find $config['index_page'] = 'index.php';

+	3: And replace $config['index_page'] = '';

-	3: Add your base url $config['base_url'] = "http://localhost/project/";
+	4: Add your base url $config['base_url'] = "http://localhost/project/";

-	4: In the htaccess files select the right one for you.
+	5: In the htaccess files select the right one for you.
 	And then place in the main directory.

-	5: Do not touch the htaccess in application folder.
+	6: Do not touch the htaccess in application folder.

-	6: You may need to configure your routes in application/config/routes.php
+	7: You may need to configure your routes in application/config/routes.php

 <b>Example Routes application/config/routes.php</b>